pauljere97/pauljere-pokemon/README.md

 ## Run in Docker environment
 1. Turn on your Docker daemon and ensure that it is running.
-2. Run the follwoing command in the root directory of the project
+2. Run the following command in the root directory of the project

 ```shell
 docker-compose up --build